-- (1) Mr. Kartsotis was a director and NEO during fiscal year 2019.
+(1) Mr. Kartsotis was a director and NEO during fiscal year 2020.
 Mr. Kartsotis did not receive any additional compensation for services as a director.
-As such, information about his compensation is listed in the Fiscal 2019, 2018 and 2017 Summary Compensation Table below. - (2) Our directors' outstanding equity awards as of fiscal year end 2019 were as follows: Mr. Belgya 8,203 RSUs; Mr. Chiasson 8,203 RSUs; Ms. Harris Jones 4,966 RSUs; Mr. Mansell 8,203 RSUs; Ms. Neal 8,203 RSUs; Mr. Nealon 8,203 RSUs; Mr. Skinner 8,203 RSUs; Ms. Tifford 8,203 RSUs; and Mr. Zimmerman 8,203 RSUs. - (3) Consists of retainer fees. - Consists of an award of RSUs granted pursuant to the 2016 Plan to each director on May 22, 2019, except Ms. Harris Jones who joined the Board effective October 15, 2019.
+As such, information about his compensation is listed in the Fiscal 2020, 2019 and 2018 Summary Compensation Table below.

+(2) Our directors' outstanding equity awards as of fiscal year end 2020 were as follows: Mr. Belgya - 6,500 RSUs; Mr. Chiasson - 6,500 RSUs; Ms. Harris Jones - 6,500 RSUs; Mr. Mansell - 6,500 RSUs; Ms. Neal - 6,500 RSUs; Mr. Rey - 5,520 RSUs; and Ms. Tifford - 6,500 RSUs.

+- (3) Consists of retainer fees. - (4)Consists of an award of RSUs granted pursuant to the 2016 Plan to each director on May 20, 2020, except Mr. Rey who joined the Board effective July 15, 2020.
 Pursuant to the 2016 Plan, each outside director is to receive an automatic grant of RSUs on the date of the Annual Stockholders Meeting equal to the number of shares of Common Stock having an aggregate fair market value of \$130,000.
-However, in 2019, as a result of the Company's recent financial performance, each outside director waived twenty-five percent (25%) of the automatic award.
-Therefore, each outside director received a grant having an aggregate fair market value of approximately \$97,500.
+However, in 2020, as a result of the Company's stock price performance and the impact of COVID-19 on the Company's business, each outside director waived twenty-five percent (25%) of the automatic award and agreed that a \$15 per share value would be used in calculating the number of shares to be granted instead of using the fair market value on the date of grant.
+Therefore, each outside director received a grant having an aggregate fair market value of approximately \$18,600.
 All awards vest 100% on the earlier of (i) the next annual stockholders meeting or (ii) one year from the date of grant.
 The amounts shown were not actually paid to the directors.
-Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of the RSUs awarded to each of them in fiscal year 2019.
+Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of the RSUs awarded to each of them in fiscal year 2020.
 These values were determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
 The aggregate grant date fair value of the RSUs is equal to the midpoint between the high and low sales prices of our Common Stock on the date of grant multiplied by the number of shares granted.
-On May 22, 2019, the date of grant for all directors except Ms. Harris Jones, the midpoint of the high and low sales prices of our Common Stock was \$11.89 per share.
-For Ms. Harris Jones, she received a grant equal to the grant she would have received if she had been elected at the previous annual stockholders meeting, pro-rated based on the number of days she will actually serve before the one-year anniversary of such previous annual stockholders meeting.
-Ms. Harris Jones' grant vests one year from the date of grant.
-The amounts reported do not include any reduction in the value of the awards for the possibility of forfeiture. - (5) Mr. Mansell was elected to the Board in May 2019, and Ms. Finley retired from the Board in May 2019. - (6) Ms. Harris Jones was elected to the Board on October 15, 2019
+On May 20, 2020, the date of grant for all directors except Mr. Rey, the midpoint of the high and low sales prices of our Common Stock was \$2.86 per share.
+For Mr. Rey, he received a grant equal to the grant he would have received if he had been elected at the previous annual stockholders meeting, pro-rated based on the number of days he will actually serve before the one-year anniversary of such previous annual stockholders meeting.
+Mr. Rey's grant vests one year from the date of grant.
+The amounts reported do not include any reduction in the value of the awards for the possibility of forfeiture. - (5) Messrs.
+Nealon, Skinner and Zimmerman retired from the Board in May 2020. - (6) Mr. Rey was appointed to the Board on July 15, 2020.